Dec 03, 2024

 Timeline and Cost Considerations

-Planning ahead is crucial.
+Planning ahead is crucial when updating your certificate of location.
 Here’s what you need to know:

 • Average preparation time: 4-6 weeks